NIHR Doctoral Research Fellow

-I have worked in Primary Care research since graduating with an MSc in Medical Anthropology from the University of Oxford.
-I have worked on projects relating to digital health in primary care.
-These include exploring the potential of online patient feedback to drive health service improvements; the development of a digital platform to support older carers; and a systematic review of two-way digital communication for the management of diabetes in children and adolescents.
+In the past, I have worked on a range of projects relating to the delivery of primary care services.
+I led a realist review as part of the NIHR HTA funded Tailor Medication Synthesis project.
+The project aimed to explore the optimisation of a whole-person-centred approach to stopping medicines in older people with multimorbidity and polypharmacy.
+I have also worked on projects relating to digital health in primary care.
+These include exploring the potential of online patient feedback to drive health service improvements; the development of a digital platform to support older carers and a systematic review of two-way digital communication for the management of diabetes in children and adolescents.
 I have also been involved in a number of projects on Patient and Public Involvement.